-Spam Traps – How to Avoid/Remove Them
+Spam Traps – How to Avoid and Remove Them

 Spam traps are used to identify and monitor spam email by Internet Service Providers (ISPs), anti-spam organizations, and blocklist operators.
 They are email addresses (also called honeypots) used to identify senders who aren’t following email best practices.
+They are intentionally difficult to identify, to support their mission of identifying bad actors.

 A spam trap is an email address that’s not actively used, but is actively monitored.